Keeping your heart healthy is something you can work on every day.

 Regular physical activity can also help strengthen your bones and muscles.
 It can help you feel more energetic, happier and relaxed.

-• When you enjoy being active, you’re more likely to do
+When you enjoy being active, you’re more likely to doit more often.

 Keep trying